bkumaran/jenkins_parser/README.md

 # Jenkins Log Parser

-Parase the Jenkins Log and print the errors with count
+Parse the Jenkins Log and print the errors with count

 ## Getting Started
 ```